enetsapisupport/ios_objc_sdk_quickstart/README.md

 **Note:** If you want to receive the response from the ENETS backend, you need to replace the Dummy URLs in ther Txn Request with your own urls.

-This project is built in XCode 11.3.1 with Objective-C
+This project is built in XCode 11.3.1